nmihreteab879-design/osticket-ticketinglifecylce-general-/README.md

 - Documented troubleshooting steps
 - Identified a failed update, rolled it back, and restored service
+- Assign the ticket to Jane Doe from the Online banking team

   <img width="757" height="865" alt="image" src="https://github.com/user-attachments/assets/f11a35ab-3de8-4c82-b217-054f2e567761" />
+- changed the priority to emergency because I forgot in the first step
 - Closed the ticket once the system was working again